magnus-ISU/Japanese-Quiz/README.md

 Make sure whatever terminal you're using is able to print Hiragana, Katakana, and Kanji!
 Although a Japanese keyboard isn't required, it is strongly recommended!

+## Set Up
+If you're having trouble seeing Japanese Hiragana, Katakana, and/or Kanji characters, I find that *MS Mincho* works the best.

+**Windows 10**
+1. Open up the terminal.
+2. Right-click the top of the terminal.
+3. Click on "Properties"
+4. Click on "Fonts" and then scroll through the fonts until you find MS Mincho (it's near the bottom).
+5. Click "Ok" and you should now be able to see Hiragana, Katakana, and Kanji characters!